Five Power Defence Arrangements: Exercises

 Since its formation, the FPDA has conducted multilateral military exercises involving all five member states with operational command alternating between Singapore and Malaysia.
 These began as intermittent Air Defence Exercises (ADEX) in the 1970s before land and sea components were added in the 1980s.
 They have since become yearly fixtures and have grown in complexity, combining air, sea and land components to address both conventional and non-conventional threats.
 Whilst most exercises take place off the coast of Malaysia and Singapore, they have also extended into the South China Sea.
 Non-FPDA representatives are often invited to observe the drills.

+FPDA exercises focus on the external defence of Malaysia and Singapore, and high-end conventional warfighting serials.
+Over a five-year cycle, the FPDA conducts a variety of field training exercises (FTX) and command post exercises (CPX).